• Free shipping on all orders

 3. Use Scents

 Certain scents have a repellent effect on cats.
 Examples are orange, citronella, banana, and rosemary.
-We don’t recommend using essential oils as deterrents, though—some essential oils are toxic and can and can even be fatal to cats.
+We don’t recommend using essential oils as deterrents, though—some essential oils are toxic and can even be fatal to cats.

 Pheromone products are available to help your cat feel calm and secure in their environment, which may reduce their desire to scratch your furniture.